Hungry Happenings

 Lemon Meringue Pie Cannoli

 You will need to use metal cannoli forms to make them.
-I have a set that have been used for over 20 years.
-They are inexpensive and can be used to make hundreds of cannoli for years to come.
-You can find the forms along with lemon curd or lime curd and marshmallow fluff from amazon (commission earned for sales).
+The forms are inexpensive and can be used to make hundreds of cannolis for years to come.
+You can find the forms along with lemon curd or lime curd and marshmallow fluff from Amazon (commission earned for sales).

 5 from 1 vote